nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 2. A unique student is defined by `Name`, `Phone`, `School` and `Year`.
 If a duplicate student is defined, a `CommandException` is thrown and the student will not be added.
 3. The `AddCommand#execute(Model model)` also checks if the student to be added has clashing `ClassTime` with other students already in the `UniqueStudentList`.
-4. Two student's `ClassTime` is considered clashing if they overlap either partially or fully.
+4. Two student's `ClassTime` are considered clashing if they overlap either partially or fully.
 A `CommandException` will be thrown if there are other students with clashing class time.
 5. If the added student is not a duplicate and there are no clashes in class time, then the `Model#addStudent(Student toAdd)` is called to add the student.
 A new `CommandResult` is returned with a success message and the added student.
 6. The student is be added into `UniqueStudentList` and a success message is shown in the result display.